Kitware/CMake/Help/manual/cmake.1.rst

 Return Value (Exit Code)
 ========================

-Upon regular termination, the **cmake** executable returns the exit code 0.
+Upon regular termination, the ``cmake`` executable returns the exit code ``0``.

-If termination is caused by the command :command:`message(FATAL_ERROR)`, then a non-zero exit code is returned.
+If termination is caused by the command :command:`message(FATAL_ERROR)`, or another error condition, then a non-zero exit code is returned.

 See Also